astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/tuples.md

 reveal_type(a is (1, 2))  # revealed: bool
 reveal_type(a is not (1, 2))  # revealed: bool

+# TODO should be Literal[False] once we implement comparison of mismatched literal types
 reveal_type(a is b)  # revealed: bool
+# TODO should be Literal[True] once we implement comparison of mismatched literal types
 reveal_type(a is not b)  # revealed: bool

 reveal_type(a is c)  # revealed: Literal[False]